 In November 2014 a meeting of FATE-experts from regulatory authorities of the Central Zone was held in Vienna, targeted at harmonisation of the fate assessment of a Central Zone core assessment.
 After the meeting a working document was prepared describing the procedure for the assessment of environmental fate and behaviour of applications for authorisation and re-authorisation of plant protection products in the Central zone.

-The final version of the working document was agreed upon by the CZSC with an implementation date of July 1st 2016.
-The working document has been placed on the public part of CIRCABC and has the full title: WORKING DOCUMENT OF THE CENTRAL ZONE IN THE AUTHORISATION OF PLANT PROTECTION PRODUCTS - SECTION 5 ENVIRONMENTAL FATE AND BEHAVIOUR.
+The working document has been placed on the public part of CIRCABC and has the full title: Working document of the Central Zone in the Authorisation of Plant Protection Products, Section 5, Environmental Fate and Behaviour.